-Welcome.
-Our church is in a Benefice of 5 churches with a Priest-in-Charge, Reverend Canon Sally Hughes.
-It is in the Rural Deanery of Corby, under the Archdeaconry of Oakham in the Diocese of Peterborough.
+Our church is in a Benefice of five churches in the Rural Deanery of Corby, under the Archdeaconry of Oakham in the Diocese of Peterborough.
+Our Rector retired in December 2019 and we are currently in an interregnum.

 Our church, the Grade 1 listed ironstone and limestone St Mary the Virgin dates back to the 13th Century.
 The church is a fine example of 14th century architecture with traces of earlier work.
 Both the south door and the spire are thought to be 13th century.
 The tower has a corbel table of seven heads and beneath them are shields, one of which bears the arms of the Bassett family.
 Richard Bassett was Chief Justiciar of England in Norman times, founder of Launde Abbey in 1119 and associated with the neigbouring village of Sutton Bassett.